MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

   - Dual-write finance package
   - Dual-write Human Resources package

-- If dual-write for sales orders is already installed in your environment, ensure that it's up to date.
+- If dual-write for sales orders is already installed in your environment, make sure it's up to date.
-- If an older version of Intelligent Order Management is running in your instance, and dual-write is already installed there, ensure that you import the user experience (UX) solution package for purchase orders and transfer orders.
+- If an older version of Intelligent Order Management is running in your instance, and dual-write is already installed there, make sure you import the user experience (UX) solution package for purchase orders and transfer orders.

 ## General guidelines for installing the add-on UX package for new users

-- If you're installing Intelligent Order Management first, you should install the dual-write solution before you import the UX package solution.
+- If you're installing Intelligent Order Management first, install the dual-write solution before you import the UX package solution.
-- If you're installing the dual-write solution first, the UX package solution will be imported as part of the installation.
+- If you're installing the dual-write solution first, the UX package solution is imported as part of the installation.
 You can then install Intelligent Order Management.

 ## Initial synchronization of prerequisite tables

-After all the preceding prerequisites have been met, you must do an initial synchronization of the prerequisite and dependent master data and tables, so that existing purchase orders are available in both Supply Chain Management and Intelligent Order Management.
+After you meet all the preceding prerequisites, you must perform an initial synchronization of the prerequisite and dependent master data and tables.
+This synchronization makes existing purchase orders available in both Supply Chain Management and Intelligent Order Management.
 For information about which tables you must sync and how to sync them, see [Integrate procurement between Supply Chain Management and Field Service](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/scm-field-service-procurement).

 ## Dual-write purchase order mapping reference